Botanical Interests Seed Company

 4. Felco Hand Pruners

 A good pair of hand pruners is probably the most-used garden tool.
 From deadheading a favorite rose bush, to pruning small branches, they do it all.
-While there are a large number of different brands, some are better than others, and the very best are made by Felco.
+There are a large number of different pruner brands.
+Some are better than others, and the very best are made by Felco.
 They cut cleanly and are comfortable to use.
-Also, their blades can be sharpened, making this a garden tool that will last you for years.
+The blades can be sharpened, making this a garden tool that will last you for years.
 I’ve used many different hand pruners and Felco the best.
 Click here to order.

 Ergonomic Hand Shovel (Garden Tools and Gear )